 San Diego, California

 This sunny SoCal city offers tons of outdoor good times, whether you’re into being active or just chilling out in nature.
 Go hiking along Sunset Cliffs or through Torrey Pines State Natural Reserve, try your hand at surfing at one of the city’s many beaches, or take a leisurely stroll through 1200 acres of manicured landscapes and historic architecture in Balboa Park.
-Base yourself at HI San Diego Downtown hostel for easy access to public transportation that will get you wherever you need to go, or check out HI San Diego Point Loma hostel, where you can score free surf and paddle board rentals to take to nearby Ocean Beach.
+Base yourself at HI San Diego Downtown hostel for easy access to public transportation that will get you wherever you need to go.

 California’s capital has more than just government buildings and gold rush nostalgia if you venture a little out of town.
 Bicycle riders from all over enjoy the extensive trails like the 23-mile, tree-lined American River Parkway, which makes for an excellent day out in Sacramento’s perpetual good weather.
 There’s also the option of getting into a river – either the Sacramento or the American – for some kayaking and white water rafting, or, if you just want to be outside with minimal effort, you can do a lazy afternoon float in a tube.
 The staff at HI Sacramento hostel are big fans of floating the local rivers, so be sure to ask them for their insider tips.